 Under the guidance of Arthur Guinness and his heirs, Guinness has been brewing pints of its famous stout in Dublin since the mid 18th century.
-Pour yourself a glass of the black stuff and read on for more facts about the legendary brewery.
+Pour yourself a glass of the black stuff (which actually isn't black at all) and read on for more facts about the legendary brewery.

 1. THE COMPANY INITIALLY LEASED THE BREWERY FOR 9000 YEARS.

 Guinness started his business in 1759 by renting an unused, four-acre brewery at St. James’s Gate in Dublin for the next 9000 years.
 He paid an initial £100 and locked in annual rent at £45.
 However, the original lease was voided when the company bought the property and the brewing operations expanded to 50 acres.

 2. THE LEASE INCLUDED FREE ACCESS TO A WATER SUPPLY.

 And the owner was very protective of that privilege.
 In fact, the one time local authorities tried to make Arthur Guinness pay for his water, he is said to have grabbed a pick-axe from one of the sheriff’s men and swore at them until they left.